Roger Miller: Late career

 In 1970, Miller opened the King of the Road Inn, a Nashville hotel.
 As Brian Carpenter wrote in Southern Cultures, "With its rooftop lounge and accompanying penthouse suite (complete with a swinging double bed), Miller's King of the Road Inn was, for a time, the unofficial center of Nashville's thriving music scene."
-It is now called the Clarion Hotel Downtown Nashville-Stadium.
+It is now called the Holiday Inn Downtown Nashville-Stadium.

 Miller continued to record for different record labels and charted a few songs, but stopped writing in 1978, feeling that his more "artistic" works were not appreciated.
 He was absent from the entertainment business following the release of Old Friends in 1981, but returned after receiving an offer to write a Broadway score for a musical based upon Mark Twain's Adventures of Huckleberry Finn.
 Although he had not read the novel, Miller accepted the offer after discovering how the story brought him back to his childhood in rural Oklahoma.
-It took a year and a half to write the opening, but he eventually finished it.
-The work, titled Big River, premiered at the Eugene O'Neill Theatre in New York on April 25, 1985.
-The musical received glowing reviews, earning seven Tony Awards including "Best Score" for Miller.
+Miller took a year and a half to write the opening, but he eventually finished it.
+The work, titled Big River, premiered at the Eugene O'Neill Theatre in New York City on April 25, 1985.
+The musical received glowing reviews, earning seven Tony Awards, including "Best Score" for Miller.
 He acted the part of Huck Finn's father Pap for three months after the exit of actor John Goodman, who left for Hollywood.
-In 1983 Miller played a dramatic role on an episode of Quincy, M.E.
+In 1983, Miller played a dramatic role on an episode of Quincy, M.E.
 He played a country and western singer who is severely burned while freebasing cocaine.

 Miller left for Santa Fe to live with his family following the success of Big River.
 He co-wrote Dwight Yoakam's hit "It Only Hurts When I Cry" from his 1990 album If There Was a Way, and supplied background vocals.
-The song was released as a single in 1991, peaking at No. 7 on country charts.
+The song was released as a single in 1991, peaking at number seven on country charts.
 He began a solo guitar tour in 1990, ending the following year after being diagnosed with lung cancer.
-His last performance on television occurred on a special tribute to Minnie Pearl which aired on TNN on October 26, 1992, the day after Miller's death.
+His last performance on television occurred on a special tribute to Minnie Pearl, which aired on TNN on October 26, 1992, the day after Miller's death.